withastro/astro/docs/src/pages/reference/configuration-reference.md

 The `public` option sets the directory used to resolve public assets.
 By default, this is the `public` directory.

-The `dist` option sets the directory used to write the production build of the project.
+The `dist` option sets the directory used to output the final build of the project.

 The `src` option sets the directory used to resolve source files, like `pages`.
 By default, this is the `src` directory.